Enter the magical world of the overtone flute!

 The Fujara and Koncovka flutes are traditional Slovak shepherd flutes.
 While the Koncovka is a pure overtone flute, several overtone scales can be played on the large, bass Fujara.
 Beginner and intermediate students will learn together.

-NOTE: If you don’t have a Fujara or Koncovka, you can find one online.
-Contact the instructor for assistance in choosing the right instrument for you. fujara@gmail.com
+NOTE: If you don’t have either instrument, you can buy one online (contact the instructor for assistance in choosing the right instrument for you: fujara@gmail.com).

 Beginner: